 How are Cayuga and Seneca counties performing?

-Cayuga County had job growth in 4 of the 6 largest job sectors in the region between 2001 and 2010, including a 4% gain in jobs in the largest sector, Government, and 10% growth in the third largest sector, Health Care and Social Assistance.
-There were also increases of 32% in Financial Activities and 15% in Leisure and Hospitality.
-Jobs declined in the Manufacturing and Trade, Transportation and Utilities sectors (18% and 10%, respectively).
+Cayuga County had job growth in 4 of the 6 largest job sectors in the region between 2001 and 2011, including a 2% gain in jobs in the largest sector, Government, and 12% growth in the third largest sector, Health Care and Social Assistance.
+There were also increases of 36% in Financial Activities, 27% in both Educational Services and Professional and Business Services, and 18% in Leisure and Hospitality.
+Jobs declined in the Manufacturing, Information, and Trade, Transportation and Utilities sectors (15%, 20%, and 11%, respectively).

 Notes about the data